ahammer1/BE--Margarita-Tracker/README.md

 Start the frontend (in a separate terminal window):

 npm start
 The application should now be running.
-Open your browser and go to http://localhost:3000 to access the Margarita Enthusiasts Hub.
+Open your browser and go to http://localhost:3000 to access the Margarita Tracker.

 # Features
 Event Organization: Plan and organize margarita-themed events in your area.